agmangas/wotemu/README.md

 ### (Optional) Create a development Swarm cluster

-There is a [Vagrant configuration file](https://www.vagrantup.com/) in this repository that may be used to quickly create a Swarm cluster consisting of three virtual machines (one _manager_ and two _workers_) for development and test purposes.
+There is a [Vagrant](https://www.vagrantup.com/) configuration file (`Vagrantfile`) in this repository that may be used to quickly create a Swarm cluster consisting of three virtual machines (one _manager_ and two _workers_) for development and test purposes.
 All dependencies for WoTemu are installed in the [provision stage](https://www.vagrantup.com/docs/provisioning).

 ```
 vagrant up